lightning/bolts/08-transport.md

 Key rotation for a key `k` is performed according to the following steps:

-1. Let `ck` be the chaining key obtained at the end of Act Three.
+1. Let `ck` be the chaining key obtained at the end of the last key rotation.
+If no key rotation has taken place, use the chaining key from Act Three.
 2. `ck', k' = HKDF(ck, k)`
 3. Reset the nonce for the key to `n = 0`.
 4. `k = k'`